Urento/ShoppingList/README.md

 # ShoppingList

-This Project is to mostly learn Go and React Native
+This Project is to mostly learn Go and React with Tailwind

 # Used Technology